rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 free, engaging, challenging, and rewarding.

 ### Science is a Team Sport
-We are a collaborative, not a competitive, group.
-We celebrate each other's successes, help each other through challenges, and believe that the best ideas emerge when we share our knowledge freely.
+Science is a collaborative (not a competitive) event, we should celebrate each other's successes, help each other through challenges and believe that the best ideas emerge when we share our knowledge freely.
 We support our lab mates, helping them out when they need it and letting them vent when they need to.
 I am a staunch advocate for Open Source science.

 ### Embrace the Growth Mindset
 We are all here to learn.
 It is okay to not know things.
 It is double okay to